-Actio on and a second s Responsibility Priority General Actions 1 Maintain a Site register for Council owned or controlled RV sites.
-Corporate Services (Property) Commenced and on-going The register is to include: existing improvements, including condition and prioritised maintenance response time limit for stays details of any management agreement (where relevant) • planned improvements.
-Refer to Desired standard of Service (Section 5 of this Strategy) and the associated program for construction / installation a signage plan (refer to Action 2) details of any precursors to planned improvements and associated progress and status (e.g. development approval; securing of land tenure; road closure application) The register is to be reviewed annually and updated as new improvements are constructed or installed and funding becomes available for the development of planned sites.
-The annual review is to also consider changes in demand for each site that may result in requiring improvements or changes to the maintenance schedules (e.g. increases or decreases).
-2 Undertake an audit of existing on-site and directional signage and prepare a signage plan for Council- Community Commenced and owned and controlled RV sites documenting: Sustainability on-going the results of the signage audit (Strategic Planning) an assessment of the suitability of existing signage identification of sites requiring replacement or new signage minimum standard for on-site signage including: - "Welcome" information
+Action ction Priority General Actions 1 Maintain a Site register fo or Council owned or controlled RV sites.
+Corporate Services (Property) Commenced and on-going The register is to include: existing improvemen ts, including condition and prioritised maintenance response time limit for stays details of any manag ement agreement (where relevant) associated program f nts.
+Refer to Desired standard of Service (Section 5 of this Strategy) and the for construction / installation 1 sors to planned improvements and associated progress and status (e.g. al; securing of land tenure; road closure application) and funding becomes ava consider changes in dem ewed annually and updated as new improvements are constructed or installed ailable for the development of planned sites.
+The annual review is to also and for each site that may result in requiring improvements or changes to the e.g. increases or decreases).
+Undertake an audit of exion owned and controlled RV the results of the sign an assessment of the identification of sites isting on-site and directional signage and prepare a signage plan for Council- / sites documenting: nage audit suitability of existing signage requiring replacement or new signage or on-site signage including: Community Sustainability (Strategic Planning) Commenced and on-going

-Actio on Responsibility Priority 3 maximum time limit relative to hierarchy of the site (as per Section 5 of this Strategy) no return clause terms of use (e.g. if self-contained RVs; greywater disposal restrictions; no tent camping; no littering; parking in designated areas; etc.) penalties for unauthorised use, including over stays (local laws) closest effluent dump point and potable water fill point any applicable safety information (e.g. natural hazard warnings/risks such as flooding) contact number to report site issues visitor information (including nearby attractions, closest visitor information location, etc.) program (and priority) for the installation of signage.
-Corporate Services Commenced and 5 is consistent with the purpose of the reserve and commence process for secondary use of trust land and land management plan where necessary.
+Actio n Responsibility Priority maximum time limit relative to hierarchy of the site (as per Section 5 of this Strategy) no return clause terms of use (e.g. if self-contained RVs; greywater disposal restrictions; no tent camping; no littering; parking in designated areas; etc.) penalties for unauthorised use, including over stays (local laws) closest effluent dump point and potable water fill point any applicable safety information (e.g. natural hazard warnings/risks such as flooding) contact number to report site issues visitor information (including nearby attractions, closest visitor information location, etc.) program (and priority) for the installation of signage.
+3 For RV sites located on State Land (Trust land), liaise with Department of Resources to ensure 'camping' is consistent with the purpose of the reserve and commence process for secondary use of trust land and land management plan where necessary.
 Liaise with TMR with respect to RV sites within road reserves and on the Kilkivan Rail trail site.
-(Property) on going 4 Promote responsible, environmentally conscious camping through appropriate disposal of greywater at Council-owned or controlled sites by: installing signage (e.g. prohibiting grey water disposal to ground; listing infringements; directional signage to nearest dump point) including educational information regarding greywater disposal on Council's website.
+Corporate Services (Property) Commenced and on going 4 Promote responsible, environmentally conscious camping through appropriate disposal of greywater at Council-owned or controlled sites by: installing signage (e.g. prohibiting grey water disposal to ground; listing infringements; directional signage to nearest dump point) including educational information regarding greywater disposal on Council's website.
 This is to be promoted via signage on site (refer to Action 2) and included in the relevant sections on Council's website.
 Community Sustainability (Strategic Planning) Commenced and on going 5 Communicate the endorsed strategy to the community and RV travellers by: a) Updating and/or developing promotional material (updates to Council's website, Visit Gympie Region website social media and print resources) to provide RV travellers with options and information to assist them when visiting the region.
 This should include an overall region-wide thematic map identifying townships, RV sites, dump points and water points and key landmarks; and b) Review information on camping apps (e.g. Wikicamps) to ensure data is correct and the most up to date information is available.
 Marketing and Communications Short term and on-going.